HighwayToVictory/g-router/README.md

-# C-Router
+# G-Router

-Simulating a router with c programming language
+Simulating a router with Golang programming language.